TCWagner/rconnect/README.md

 #> 9     9  0
 ```

-However, if we want to have the effective connections (that is the
+However, if we want to have the effective connections or *eC* (that is
-connections weighted by distance) we can use:
+the connections weighted by distance) we can use:

 ``` r
 eC <- effectiveConnections(habitats_lech, cckernel)